PINTO0309/bbalgjs/README.md

 import { stateVerdict, createFixedQueue } from 'bbalgjs';

 // Use directly in renderer
-const result = stateVerdict(longHistory, shortHistory);
+const result = stateVerdict(longHistory, shortHistory, 10, 3);
 ```

 ## API Reference

-### `stateVerdict(longTrackingHistory, shortTrackingHistory)`
+### `stateVerdict(longTrackingHistory, shortTrackingHistory, longMaxLength?, shortMaxLength?)`

 Determines the state of an object based on tracking history.

 **Parameters:**
 - `longTrackingHistory` (Array<boolean>): N historical tracking results (older to newer)
 - `shortTrackingHistory` (Array<boolean>): M recent tracking results (older to newer)
+- `longMaxLength` (number, optional): Expected maximum length of long tracking history
+- `shortMaxLength` (number, optional): Expected maximum length of short tracking history

+**Note:** If you provide one maxLength parameter, you must provide both.

 **Returns:** Object with three properties:
 - `stateInProgress` (boolean): Whether the state is currently in progress
-  - True when >50% of long history is true AND ≥90% of short history is true
+  - True when sum of long history ≥ N/2 AND sum of short history ≥ M-1
 - `stateStartJudgment` (boolean): Whether the state has just started
-  - True when exactly 50% of long history is true AND ≥90% of short history is true
+  - True when sum of long history = N/2 AND sum of short history ≥ M-1
 - `stateEndJudgment` (boolean): Whether the state has just ended
-  - True when exactly 50% of long history is true AND ≤10% of short history is true
+  - True when sum of long history = N/2 AND sum of short history ≤ 1

 **Throws:** Error if:
 - Inputs are not arrays

+**Note:**
-- Arrays are empty
+- Returns all false values if arrays are empty (matches Python bbalg behavior)
-- Arrays have fewer than 2 elements
+- When `maxLength` parameters are provided, returns all false if history length is less than the specified maximum length

 ### `createFixedQueue(maxLength)`